 Testing is required to detect the presence of antisperm antibodies

-After an Ovation Fertility partner physician conducts a routine male infertility history review, they may decide to perform an antisperm antibody test for one of two reasons.
+After an Ovation partner physician conducts a routine male infertility history review, he or she may decide to perform an antisperm antibody test for one of two reasons.

 To determine if antisperm antibodies are responsible for male infertility, your physician will order an antisperm antibody test to look for the presence of sperm-destroying antibodies in blood, vaginal fluid or semen.
 The testing is simple.
 A blood sample is taken from the woman, while a sperm sample is taken from the man.